singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 We proceed with constructing our tree in a similar fashion.
 The middle of each subsection of the array becomes the root of the node.
 The left half of the array will become our left subtree, and the right half of the array will become the right subtree.

 One way to implement this is to use a simple root.insertNode(int  v) method which inserts the value v through a recursive process that starts with the root node.
 This will indeed construct a tree with minimal height but it will not do so very efficiently.
-Each insertion  will require traversing the tree, giving a total cost ofO(N  log  N) to the tree.
+Each insertion  will require traversing the tree, giving a total cost of O(N log N) to the tree.

 Alternatively, we can cut out the extra traversals by recursively using the createMinimalBST method.
 This method is passed just a subsection of the array and returns the root of a minimal tree for that array.